NethServer/ns8-terraform-infra/README.md

-# DigitalOcean terraform NS8 cluster environment
+# DigitalOcean OpenTofu NS8 cluster environment

-Terraform configuration for create set of Droplets to use as base for create a NS8 cluster.
+OpenTofu configuration for create set of Droplets to use as base for create a NS8 cluster.
 The droplets will be created with DNS records already configured, but the NS8 system must be installed and configured manually.